'Absolute chaos' at Gatwick Airport

-Passengers say there is "absolute chaos" at Gatwick Airport because of overcrowding on rail replacement services to Brighton.
+Passengers said there was "absolute chaos" at Gatwick Airport because of overcrowding on rail replacement services on the Brighton mainline.

-Southern is advising people not to travel to the seaside city as there are no direct trains between London and the south coast.
+Southern is advising people not to travel to the coast as there are no direct trains from London due to engineering work.

-Engineering work is being carried out and long queues are building for replacement buses, National Rail said.
+People are waiting about two hours to board replacement buses, National Rail said.

 Disruption is expected to last until the end of the day and into Monday.